xtianares/SideCash/README.md

 # Side Cash
 A place to level up your side hussle game.
+Look for short term gigs for extra cash.